Have you tried sanded art paper with colored pencil yet?

 Detailed Line Drawings

-Transferring a detailed line drawing is next to impossible.
+Transferring a detailed line drawing is difficult.
 You can’t use a light box because the paper is so thick.
-Transfer papers of any type are also unsatisfactory because of the coarseness of the paper’s surface.
-If you want to do a drawing of any type, it’s generally best to draw a loose sketch on the sanded paper, then get right to color application.
+Transfer papers of any type are also unsatisfactory on some of the coarser surfaces.

-You do not need sharp pencils to work with sanded paper.
+You don’t need sharp pencils to work with sanded paper.
 In fact, sharp pencils can be a detriment.
 They break easily on the gritty surface, and even if they don’t, you get two or three strokes before they go blunt.

 So forget sharpening.
 Use your pencils more like pastels.
 It’ll be a lot less frustrating.